 Catch the back of your seat with your right hand and bring your left hand to your right outer knee or thigh.
 Lean your right ear toward your right shoulder, looking for a gentle stretch over the left side of your neck.

-Take one or two slow breaths here before coming back to centre to repeat on the second side.
+Take one or two slow breaths here before coming back to the center to repeat on the second side.

 Our bodies are amazingly resilient, and despite the hours we spend stuck in Zoom meetings it doesn’t take long to refresh our posture and revitalize tired muscles.

-Just a couple of minutes flowing through a sequence like this could be just what you need to ease tension out of your neck, shoulders and upper back, and leave you feeling better for the rest of your day.
+Just a couple of minutes flowing through a sequence like this could be just what you need to ease the tension out of your neck, shoulders, and upper back, and leave you feeling better for the rest of your day.